What is a Mortgage Valuation and How Does it Work?

 How common are down valuations?

-What if my property has been down-valued?
+What if my property has been down valued?

 If you want to go ahead with the purchase, begin by trying to renegotiate the sale price with your seller.
-If you are both part of a chain, they may be flexible to keep everything moving and secure their own purchase.
+If you are part of a chain, they may be flexible to keep everything moving and secure their purchase.

 If this doesn’t work, you may need to make up the shortfall yourself, if you can.
 For this reason, buyers are often advised to pull together a hefty deposit with flexibility to allow for a smaller loan.